 Amy Brakenhoff works with the Alabama Department of Early Childhood Education.
 She is a mentor coach who serves as the Conscious Discipline State Lead, serving children birth to eight years old, and the adults who support them.
 Amy also specializes in working with children with challenging behaviors.
 She is a member of the Alabama Department of Early Childhood Education CONNECT Team.
 Seeing the best in others and supporting their strengths is Amy’s passion and expertise.
 Linking brain research with strategies that support executive function, while helping others understand the why behind it all is the goal of her work.

-Linda Check is a Special Education preschool teacher at Kate Shepard Elementary School in Mobile, Alabama.
+Linda Check is a special education preschool teacher at Kate Shepard Elementary School in Mobile, Alabama.
 She received her Bachelor’s degree in K-6 Elementary Education and Special Education.
-She has volunteered at Dance Without Limits (a dance company inclusively for children and adults with varying special needs) for the past seven years and Camp SMILE (a residential summer camp for individuals with disabilities and their siblings) for the last 12 years.
-These experiences have had a profound impact on both her personal life and her philosophies of teaching.
-Linda is passionate about every aspect of inclusion and hopes to inspire her students to want to become life-long learners and kind, compassionate, and accepting human beings.
+She has volunteered at Dance Without Limits (a dance company inclusively for children and adults with varying special needs) for the past seven years and Camp SMILE (residential summer camp for individuals with disabilities and their siblings) for the last 12 years.
+These experiences have had a profound impact on both her personal life and philosophies of teaching.
+She is passionate about every aspect of inclusion and hopes to inspire her students to want to become life-long learners and kind, compassionate, and accepting human beings.